mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

 Skip this step for MSYS2, as these requirements were already installed by pacman.

-Skip ‘keccak-requirements.txt’ if your Python version 3.13 or greater and you don’t plan to run the test suite.
+Skip ‘keccak-requirements.txt’ if your Python version is 3.13 or greater.

 ```text
 $ python3 -m pip install -r keccak-requirements.txt  # see above